-Sophia Gardens (Riverside Park) (Glamorgan Cricket Ground 1899 - 10) Ninian Park (1910 - 2009)

-After 99 years the club have left Ninian Park and moved to a new stadium, which is situated only around 400yards away.
+Former Grounds Sophia Gardens (Riverside Park) (Glamorgan Cricket Ground 1899 - 10) Ninian Park (1910 - 2009) Ground Guide After 99 years the club have left Ninian Park and moved to a new stadium, which is situated only around 400yards away.
 The new stadium and has great facilities for the fans.
 All four stands are of the same height and the stadium is completely enclosed with all four corners having spectator seating.
 Three sides of the stadium are identical, all being single tiered, all seating affairs.
 The roofs above these stands are situated quite high above the seating areas, with a large back wall, part of which contains Perspex panels to provide more light for the playing surface.
 The Grandstand is a little different, having a second tier of seating that overlaps the back of the lower tier.
 In this area at the rear of the lower section there is a row of executive boxes.
 Whilst at the back of the second tier there is visible a glassed frontage to and area used for corporate entertainment.
 Above each end there is digital video screen and they share the stadium is shared with Cardiff Blues Rugby Union team.

-Ninian Stand

-The catering on the concourses are spacious, have televisions to keep you entertained and serve the usual fayre of food, including various Pies; Steak and Ale, Chicken Curry, Veggie (all £3.90), Hot Dogs (£4.30) and Cheeseburgers (£4.50).
+Ninian Stand The catering on the concourses are spacious, have televisions to keep you entertained and serve the usual fayre of food, including various Pies; Steak and Ale, Chicken Curry, Veggie (all $\pounds$ 3.90), Hot Dogs ( $\pounds$ 4.30) and Cheeseburgers ( $\pounds$ 4.50).
 If you walk from Cardiff Main Station up to the Castle on Castle Street good food for those non vegans at Nata and co or for the Vegans the Vegan Pie Shop or turn left in front of the castle up to the Y junction turn right into Cowbridge Road and get some pies from Bruntos Bakers on Lower Canton these three bakeries will save you a fortune in food.

+The Grandstand

 The town centre is your best bet for getting a few drinks before the game.
 However, if you're an away fan be sure to keep colours covered as there's very rarely any visiting supporters friendly pubs and there are a few pubs around the ground such as The Ninian Park but even without any away fan strings attached you're advised to seek a beer a little further away and so The Yard Bar and Kitchen 42-43, Brewery Quarter St Mary Street is three minutes' walk down St Marys Street while the Gatekeeper at 9, Westgate Street is across from Cardiff Arms Park and Millennium Stadium both a friendly and good food before going on to the match.

+Driving to the Ground

 Exit the M4 at Junction 33, and join the A4232 following the signs for Cardiff.
 Leave the A4232 at the second exit.
 Keep in the left hand lane, as this joins Leckwith Road and follow Leckwith Road to the traffic lights and then turn right into Sloper Road.
 The ground is on your left.
+Parking is freely available at the stadium providing you arrive in good time.
+Street parking also exists in the surrounding streets.
+However, train and bus services are very frequent and reliable and allow easy access to and from the ground.